shervinsahba/dotfiles/README.md

   "Wavelet_Toolbox"
 )
 ```
-You'll need the matlab-meta package to handle dependencies.
+You'll need the matlab-meta packadoge to handle dependencies.
 After downloading it and following the steps in the README, you can build the matlab package.
 ```
 yay -S --asdeps matlab-meta
 makepkg -sri